dmiller/clojure-clr-next/_posts/2023-01-27-doing-a-number.md

 We discussed this operation in detail in the previous post.
 We dispatch to an appropriate handler depending the types of the arguments, per the table given above.

 This is not circular.
-The method we are defining is `Numbers.add`.
-The `add` we calling belongs to a class specialized for operations of a particular category, the category selected by the `getOps`.
-More below.
+The method we are defining above is `Numbers.add`.
+The `add` we calling there is on a class specialized for operations of a particular category, the category selected by the `getOps`.

 Let's continue with addition and look at `addP`.
 This is the _promoting_ version of the operation.
 It has the same overloads as `add`.
 Promoting happens when the result of the operation is not representable in the type in question.
 That can't happen with `double`, so the `addP` overloads involving `double` are identical to their `add` counterparts.
 For `int64`, the result not being representable is just the condition of overflow.
 Promotion here means to move to a type that _can_ represent the result.
 Thus